ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Evaluation

-\paragraph{How does each of \NAME's techniques contribute to performance?} To understand the benefit (and necessity) of each of the \NAME techniques described in Section~\ref{sec:system}, we performed an ablation study by repeating the real-world experiment on the Azure cluster with the GPT-3 models and 30min failure frequency.
-We modified the MILP formulation in the {\it Planner} to progressively enable optimizations.
-Figure~\ref{fig:impact-of-recycle-tech} shows the throughput achieved in each step of the study, normalized to the fault-free throughput.
+To assess the benefits and necessity of each technique in \NAME, as outlined in Section~\ref{sec:system}, we conducted an ablation study.
+This involved repeating the real-world experiment on the Azure cluster with GPT-3 models, using a failure frequency of 30 minutes.
+We adjusted the MILP formulation in the {\it Planner} to progressively enable each optimization.
+Figure~\ref{fig:impact-of-recycle-tech} shows the throughput achieved at each stage of the study, normalized to the fault-free throughput.

-\textit{Adaptive Pipelining} allows \NAME to continue training in the face of failures, but suffers from a large throughput degradation due to overheads caused by extra work in the peers of failed workers.
-By adding \textit{Decoupled BackProp}, \NAME boosts the training throughput by 63\% to 118\% by using bubbles in the cool-down phase of the pipeline schedule to mask this overhead (see Figure~\ref{fig:adaptive-schedule}).
-The addition of the \textit{Staggered Optimizer} further improves throughput by 7\% to 11\% up to $11\%$ as it allows the use of bubbles from the warm-up phase of the pipeline schedule.
+\textit{Adaptive Pipelining} allows \NAME to continue training despite failures, but it experiences significant throughput degradation due to the overhead from additional work required by peers of the failed workers.
+By introducing \textit{Decoupled BackProp}, \NAME boosts the training throughput by 63\% to 118\%, effectively utilizing bubbles during the cool-down phase of the pipeline schedule to mask this overhead (see Figure~\ref{fig:adaptive-schedule}).
+Further enhancements come from the \textit{Staggered Optimizer}, which boosts throughput by an additional $7\%$ to $11\%$ by leveraging bubbles from the warm-up phase of the pipeline schedule.

-\paragraph{Can \NAME efficiently exploit unused GPU memory?} \NAME makes the key insight that GPU memory capacity is not uniformly utilized throughout the pipelined execution.
-Later pipeline stages inherently use less GPU memory. \textit{Decoupled BackProp} utilizes this free GPU memory as a buffer to defer $B_{weight}$ computations (see Figure~\ref{fig:split-backward-adaptive-schedule}).
-To explore this in more detail, we analyzed the real-world training of the GPT-3 6.7B model with a 30m failure interval as in Section~\ref{sec:exp_degradation}.
-Figure~\ref{fig:mem-utilization} shows the peak GPU memory utilization across the 8 stages of a pipelined execution, compared to the memory utilization of the failure-free DeepSpeed baseline.
+\paragraph{Can \NAME efficiently exploit unused GPU memory in hybrid parallelism?} We recognize that GPU memory utilization varies across different stages in hybrid parallelism, with later pipeline stages typically requiring less memory.
+To leverage this, the \textit{Decoupled BackProp} technique utilizes the available surplus GPU memory as a buffer, allowing for the postponement of $B_{weight}$ computations (see Figure~\ref{fig:split-backward-adaptive-schedule}).
+Figure~\ref{fig:mem-utilization} shows the peak GPU memory utilization across the eight stages of pipelined execution for \NAME compared to the fault-free DeepSpeed, based on training the GPT-3 6.7B model with a 30-minute failure interval.